 In South Carolina, all civil cases must undergo an ADR process.
-Negotiation, where the two sides attempt to work directly with each other (with or without attorneys) to reach an agreement, is the first step.
-If negotiating does not produce an agreement, the parties may then move on to mediation or arbitration.
+Negotiation is the first step, where the two sides attempt to work directly with each other (with or without attorneys) to reach an agreement.
+If negotiating still requires further discussion, the parties may then move on to mediation or arbitration.

 Mediation is a process where the two sides try to settle a dispute with the help of an impartial third party, referred to as the mediator.
 This individual is often an active or retired attorney or judge or a professionally trained mediator.
-The mediator has no power to make a ruling and does not try to “force” a settlement.
-In a typical mediation session, the mediator facilitates a discussion between the two parties and attempts to guide them to a mutually beneficial understanding.
+Rather than making rulings and forcing settlement, the mediator facilitates a discussion between the two parties and guides them to a mutually beneficial understanding.

 Benefits of mediation as an alternative dispute resolution technique include that it: